SCCWRP/SQOUnified/README.md

 print(integrated_result)
 ```

-## Data Requirements

-Each function requires specific data formats:
-- **benthic data**: Dataframe with information on benthic community structure.
-- **chem data**: Dataframe with chemical concentrations.
-- **tox data**: Dataframe with toxicity test results.

-Ensure that the column names match the expected format specified in the package documentation for accurate computation.

 ## Contributing

-Contributions to `SQOUnified` are welcome.
-If you encounter any issues or have feature requests, please open an issue or submit a pull request on the GitHub repository.
+Contributions to `SQOUnified` are welcome, however, if you come across issues using the package, it would be preferable for one to submit an issue rather than a pull request in most cases.
+If you have a request for a feature(s) then please do not hesitate at all to post an issue on the github page.

 ## License